Past Events :

 Bangkok – Thailand

 The 2019 IEMN Annual Meeting was held from December 2 to 4 in Bangkok, Thailand, and gathered over 70 participants from the government, academia, and industry sector.
-The workshop reflected the importance of the United Nation Sustainable Development Goals (UN SDGs) and incorporated SDGs elements into the workshop, particularly stressed the importance of SDG 17, partnership for the goals, in order to achieve an effective e-waste management by the member country.
+The meeting reflected the importance of the United Nation Sustainable Development Goals (UN SDGs) and incorporated SDGs elements into the workshops, particularly stressing the importance of SDG 17 and partnerships for the goals, in order to achieve an effective e-waste management by the member country.

 Manila – Philippines

-The 2018 International E-Waste Management Network Workshop was held in Manila from September 24 to 28 and hosted by the Philippines Department of Environment and Natural Resources.
+The 2018 IEMN Annual Meeting was held in Manila from September 24 to 28 and hosted by the Philippines Department of Environment and Natural Resources.
 The event invited participants from over 17 countries to discuss about policies, new technologies and best practices for e-waste management.
-One of the key themes this year was the involvement of the industry and private sector in order to complete circular economy of e-waste.
+One of the key themes this year was the involvement of the industry and private sector in order to complete a circular economy of e-waste.

 Jakarta – Indonesia